crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 #### Professionalism as grounded in industry standards

 Professional ethical hackers operate under strict ethical guidelines to ensure their actions remain legal, responsible, and beneficial to cybersecurity.

+* Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
+* Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.

+**Certification and training authorities**
+* Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.

-Unlike malicious hackers, they adhere to formalized codes of conduct, often outlined by organizations such as the EC-Council (International Council of E-Commerce Consultants), Offensive Security, and (ISC)².
+Unlike malicious hackers, professional ethical hackers adhere to formalized codes of conduct, often outlined by organizations such as the EC-Council (International Council of E-Commerce Consultants), Offensive Security, and (ISC)².
 These frameworks emphasize principles like authorization, confidentiality, and non-maleficence (avoiding harm).

-**Certification and training authorities**

 Industry certifications like Certified Ethical Hacker (CEH) and Offensive Security Certified Professional (OSCP) include ethics modules to reinforce professional conduct.